7 Huge Video Trends for 2024-2026

 5. Segmented Video Formats Become a Necessity

-With an ever-growing variety of devices, social networks and streaming platforms demanding different content formats, it's become important for advertisers and content creators to segment their video formats.
+With an ever-growing variety of devices, social networks, and streaming platforms demanding different content formats, it's become important for advertisers and content creators to segment their video formats.

-These changes have led to at least 3 commonly accepted video marketing formats (not to mention VR, 3D, widescreen and others).
+These changes have led to at least 3 commonly accepted video marketing formats (not to mention VR, 3D, widescreen, and others).

 And Instagram has made the square video tile mainstream as well.

 And platforms attempting to resist this trend have been forced to accept it (see IGTV’s eventual adoption of horizontal video).

-That said, there are some exceptions.
+That said, there are some exceptions to this trend.